 Each layer impacts the child’s development in its own way.
 By breaking up all the social influences on a child’s development into five categories, we can start to analyze how children’s development is influenced not just by biological but also social, cultural, historical, and other contextual factors.

-Bronfenbrenner’s ecological system model is a comprehensive model of human development.
+Bronfenbrenner’s ecological perspective is a comprehensive model of human development.
 It proposes that the development of an individual is the result of not just biological factors alone but rather the result of the entire ecosystem of institutions, norms, interactions, and events that surround an individual.

 The microsystem is the innermost level in Bronfenmbremmer’s model consists of institutions that interact the most closely and most intimately with an individual and shape their development.
 Its main characteristic is that the microsystem directly rather than indirectly influences a child’s development.